OCA/web/web_pwa_cache/README.rst

     - Online: All requests except Create, Update and Delete operations goes from cache first, if not found, tries from network.
     - Offline: All requests goes from/to cache

-When the user change to offline mode the module will start to prefetch all data and only recent records will be requested (write_date > last_cache_date)
+When the user change to online mode the module will start to prefetch all data and only recent records will be requested (write_date > last_cache_date)

 The standalone mode is available only when install the PWA.
+Note that we call 'PWA' to the 'Home Icon'.
+The ServiceWorker is installed and activated automatically when the user access to the backend.
+The service worker will always listen for all fetch events sent from the controlled page.
+If the user is not in the 'Enable PWA Cache' group or is not in 'standalone' mode, the request will be handled normally (directly to the network without checking for possible cached responses).
+This operation adds an overhead of ~3ms per request.
+It is not possible to skip this "routing" due to the way the service worker works.

+This module uses queue_job to precalculate the onchanges following the rules defined in the pwa.cache model.
+You can see the records in the 'Technical' menu.
+Always you can force this precalculations using the button available in the pwa.cache record form.

 To Developers
 ~~~~~~~~~~~~~